Davphla/gno-academy/workshop.md

 One interesting *to come* configuration field is `private`.
 It marks the package as unimportable by any other package, and can be re-uploaded as many time - the new version fully overwriting the old one.
 It is used for packages meant to be changed, such as the **home** realm of a specific user.
+So keep it in minds when it is released!

 ### 📚 Documentation:
 - [Configuring Gno Projects](https://docs.gno.land/resources/configuring-gno-projects/)